agungroyat/acme-accounting/README.md

 **Ticket Creation Rules**

 If a ticket type is `managementReport`, then the ticket category should be `accounting`.
-The assignee is a user with the role = `Accountant`.
+The assignee is a user with the role = `accountant`.
 If there are multiple accountants in the company, take the most recently created one.

-If a ticket type is `registrationAddressChange`, then the ticket category should be `Corporate`.
-Assignee is a user with the role `Corporate secretary`.
+If a ticket type is `registrationAddressChange`, then the ticket category should be `corporate`.
+Assignee is a user with the role `corporateSecretary`.
 If there are multiple secretaries, throw an error.

 If we cannot find an assignee with the required role, throw an error.